 A hard drive is a hard drive, right?
 Storage has come a long way, but is probably still the biggest bottleneck in your system.
 Solid State Drives (ssd) have changed the rules in terms of performance and there is new technology on the horizon to allow us to access our data even faster.

 Do you find you have tables and indexes that have grown really large?
 Are you moving around a lot more data than you used to?
 Are your windows for jobs and maintenance getting tighter?
 If you answered yes to any of these questions, partitioning may be for you!

-Today we’re going to talk about the APPLY operator.
-Something that I probably am not using enough, I happen to be in Pittsburgh listening to Kevin Feasel’s talk about the APPLY operator.
+Today we’re going to talk about the APPLY operator, something that I probably am not using enough.
+I happened to be in Pittsburgh listening to Kevin Feasel’s talk about the APPLY operator.
 He kind of made me a believer.

-I chat with Microsoft MVP Chris Bell about database security and some seemingly cavalier attitudes some organizations have about keeping data safe.
+I chat with Microsoft MVP Chris Bell about database security and some of the seemingly cavalier attitudes some organizations have about keeping data safe.